sevifinance/Sevi-Docs/src/pages/termsConditionsSellers.md

 19.2. **Marketing**.
 You agree that we may refer to you and may briefly describe your business in our marketing materials and on our website and app.

-19.3. **Indemnification by You**.
-You shall indemnify, defend and hold us harmless from claims, loss, damage, expense (including reasonable lawyer’s fees and court costs), or liability arising from: (a) any claims made against us by any person or entity in connection with the delivery or consumption of the Goods and/or Services; (b) the content of any communication transmitted via the Sevi Payment Service or maintained in connection with any Buyer Order or Buyer Credit.
+19.3. **Indemnification**.
+Each party shall indemnify, defend and hold the other party (the “Indemnified Party”) harmless from claims, loss, damage, expense (including reasonable lawyer’s fees and court costs), or liability arising
+from: (a) any claims made against the Indemnified Party by any person or entity in connection with the delivery or consumption of the Goods and/or Services; (b) the content of any communication transmitted via the Sevi Payment Service or maintained in connection with any Buyer Order or Buyer Credit.

 19.4. **Severability**.
 If any provision or part-provision of these Seller Terms of Service is or becomes invalid, illegal or unenforceable, it shall be deemed deleted, but that shall not affect the validity and enforceability of the rest of these Seller Terms of Service.

 19.5. **No Waiver**.
 A delay or failure to exercise, or the single or partial exercise of, any right or remedy shall not waive that or any other right or remedy, nor shall it prevent or restrict the further exercise of that or any other right or remedy.

 19.6. **Data Protection**.
 The parties undertake to comply with the provisions of the Data Protection Act (No. 24 of 2019 laws of Kenya) and any related legislation in so far as the same relates to the provisions and obligations of these Seller Terms of Service.
 We shall collect and process personal data required in connection with the provision of the Sevi Payment Services in accordance with our Privacy Policy which is incorporated into these Seller Terms of Service.

+19.7. **Continuing Obligations**.
+The provisions of these Seller Terms of Service relating to warranty claims (clause 16 ), limitation of liability (clause 17 ), indemnities (clause 19.3 ), confidentiality (clause 23 ), dispute resolution (clause 24 ), governing law (clause 25 ) and other provisions that expressly or by their nature are intended to continue to have effect, shall survive termination or expiration of these Seller Terms of Service.

 ## 20. NATURE OF RELATIONSHIP